ArjoNagelhout/graphics-experiment/README.md

 ### Graphics API and supported platforms
 The application is written for Cocoa (macOS) and the Metal API, but for VR should be ported to Vulkan.
-Metal is a cleaner API, so we might want to write a Vulkan backend for the Metal API (or a subset of the Metal API we use) but porting is easier than implementing the features, so that is where the focus is initially.
+Metal is a cleaner API, so we might want to write a Vulkan backend for the Metal API (or a subset of the Metal API we use) but porting is easier than implementing the features, focus is on implementing features first.

 ### Experiments